A Guide to Conducting Late-Phase Research Directly with Patients

 About the Author:

-Matthew McCarty is Global Head of Patient Engagement for ICON’s Commercialization and Outcomes division which includes the recently acquired Mapi Group.
+Matthew McCarty is Global Head of Patient Engagement for ICON’s Commercialisation and Outcomes service area, which includes the recently acquired Mapi Group.
 Matthew is also a leader in Digital Health studies and Virtual Studies and currently serves on the Medical Device Innovation Consortium (MDIC) Science of Patient Input steering committee alongside industry and regulators.
 Prior to joining ICON in 2017, Matthew spent 10 years at Quintiles (now IQVIA) in a number of global leadership roles where most recently he was Global Head of Direct to Patient Research.

 ICON is a leader in Direct to Patient Engagement with 16+ years’ experience working directly with over 37,000 study participants to reduce patient and site burden and increase study compliance and retention.